Darko989/qa-automation-e2e/README.md

 3. **Open All Positions**: Clicks to expand all positions on the page.
 4. **Save Job Titles**: Collects all job titles and saves them to a text file.

+## Docker Consideration
+This project is not set up using Docker to keep things simple and focus on the main task.
+However, Cypress can easily be integrated with Docker, which would be ideal for Continuous Integration/Continuous Deployment (CI/CD) pipelines.
+If needed, a Docker setup can be provided for running the tests in isolated environments, ensuring consistency across machines.

 ## Repository
 The full project can be found on [GitHub](https://github.com/Darko989/qa-automation-e2e).